Anatomy of the Achilles

 All can become irritated, this can be the challenge to heal the tendon and could lead to chronic Achilles conditions.
 Your damaged tendon fibers can harden (become calcified).
 This extra calcium can gather where the Achilles tendon is under stress resulting in a bone spur.

 If your Achilles tendon is injured and you continue to stretch and strain it, tough and inflexible scar tissue will replace the Achilles tendon's normally elastic fibrous tissue.
-The unhealthy tissue now in place hurts during exercise, is more likely to further injury, and can become a constant pain even while you walk.
-An Achilles tendon injury or tendonitis (also spelled tendinitis) that is left untreated can become a chronic condition that is extremely difficult to cure.
+The unhealthy tissue now in place hurts during exercise, is more likely to further degrade, and can become a constant pain even while you walk.
+An Achilles tendon injury or tendonitis (also spelled tendinitis) that is left untreated can become a chronic condition that is extremely troublesome to cure.
 So, if your Achilles is injured, it's important to treat it and heal as fast as possible.

 Unfortunately, an Achilles tendon is dense and fibrous with limited blood vessels which does not allow for ample blood flow.
 As a result, the Achilles tendon heals slowly by nature.